BOVAGE/Blog/README.md

 # Blog
-This is a minimalistic blog website that can perform CRUD operation created using django's generic class based view as it requires shorter codes
+This is a minimalistic blog website that can perform CRUD operation.
+It was created using django's generic class based view as it requires shorter codes

 ## Features
 - Account creation and login (Authentication)